Retort furnace for gas nitriding process – ZeroFlow

 Nitriding is carried out at temperatures of 450-600 oC, while carburizing is carried out at austenitizing temperatures, usually 800-1100 oC.

-Where is carburizing and where is nitriding used?
+Where are carburizing and nitriding used?

 Carburizing is typically used where thicker hardened layers are required, for heavier loads and more massive parts.
 Nitriding is used in thinner layers, where abrasion resistance is the key.